Kurd Qaburstan: Archaeology

 Radiocarbon dates have now been obtained for four Middle Bronze Age stratified samples, three in the upper town and one in the lower town, resulting in a calibrated date range of c.
 1875–1745 BC with the MBA destruction being dated c.
 1805–1733 BC.
 Eight samples were obtained from the Late Bronze Age, all in the upper town.
 For the three phases of LBA occupation, dates were obtained of c.
 1538–1505 BC for Phase three, with Phase two beginning c.
 1512–1491 BC and ending c.
 1501–1479 BC, and with Phase One beginning c.
 1489–1463 BC and ending c.
 1475–1435 BC.
 The data suggests a two century abandonment between the MBA destruction and the Mitanni re-occupation.

 Since 2024, the site has been excavated by a University of Central Florida team led by Tiffany Earley-Spadoni.
 The NSF funded project investigates the social processes that led to the rapid growth of the Middle Bronze Age city.
 Results from the 2024 season confirm the presence of a lower-town palace based upon well-preserved monumental architecture and evidence for administrative activities such as cylinder sealings, a game board, and three cuneiform tablets.
 Excavations in a residential district northwest of the high mound also revealed glimpses of everyday life in the ancient northern Mesopotamian city.
-One of the tablets was found "in a trash-filled deposit along with building rubble and human remains".
+One of the tablets was found in a destruction deposit along with burned materials, building rubble, and human remains.
 The other two tablets were found in an administrative context alongside cylinder sealings and storage vessels bearing identical pre-fired pot marks.

+In 2025 excavations in the destroyed Lower Town East (LTE) Palace revealed extensive and rare evidence for siege warfare in the Middle Bronze Age, and the magnetometer survey of the area inside the city walls, begun in 2014, was completed.